WGTL (Kannapolis, North Carolina): Station engineers

 WGTL was built for Whitley by Foy T. Hinson, a local radio repair shop owner who developed an interest in broadcast electronics during his service in World War II.
 Hinson was the Chief Engineer for the station until December 1961.
 During the previous year, he had applied for a station of his own, and had constructed the facilities without the knowledge of WGTL's owner, Mr. Whitley.
 Hinson resigned from WGTL the last week of November, and signed on WRKB AM 1460 in Kannapolis the very next week.

 William E. Rumple became the Chief Engineer of the station from that time until it went dark in 1992.

 Location in Concord

-Although licensed to Kannapolis, North Carolina, both studio and transmitter were within the corporate limits of Concord, North Carolina, for the last 15 years of its existence.
+Although licensed to Kannapolis, North Carolina, both studio and transmitter were within the corporate limits of Concord for the last 15 years of its existence.

 The station was able to do this because Kannapolis was an unincorporated city until 1984, and lacking definite city boundaries allowed the station to be built closer to the commercial center of Cabarrus County than would usually be allowed.